GCTC-NTGC/cms-talent-sandbox/graphql-server/README.md

 Note that you will need a `.env` file that specifies the connection to your postgres database.

+Since this project is written in TypeScript, you may compile it to JS by running `npm run build`.
+The result will be in `./dist`.

 ### Data migrations
 If you want to edit the database schema, do so using knex.js migrations.

 To create a new migration, run `npx knex migrate:make migration_name`.
-(Note that, for now, new migrations are created using `module.exports` syntax, and you must manually change this to ES6 module syntax.)
-The new migration will appear in `./src/db/migrations` (as specified in the knexfile.js config file).
+The new migration will appear in `./db/migrations` (as specified in the knexfile.js config file).

-To run migrations, run `npx knex migrate:latest`.

-To rollback the most recent batch of migrations, run `npx knex migrate:rollback`.
+Use the npm scripts `db:migrate`, `db:rollback`, `db:refresh`, and `db:seed` to run/rollback migrations and seeders.

+You may also run `npm run db:repl` to experiment with knex commands directly in the colnsole. eg `await knex('users').where({id: 1})`

-For more details on how to write migrations see https://knexjs.org/#Schema.
+For more details on how to write migrations and seeds or use migrations CLI, see https://knexjs.org/.

-For more details on how the migrations CLI, see https://knexjs.org/#Migrations.